gravitational/teleport/docs/4.3/admin-guide.md

      username: username
      password_file: /mnt/secrets/etcd-pass

-     # etcd key (location) where teleport will be storing its state under:
+     # etcd key (location) where teleport will be storing its state under.
+     # make sure it ends with a '/'!
-     prefix: teleport
+     prefix: /teleport/

      # NOT RECOMMENDED: enables insecure etcd mode in which self-signed
      # certificate will be accepted